 Cook the curry paste in a pan with the oil until you can smell aroma then add several tablespoons of coconut milk to Form a smooth paste

-Add the chicken to seal in the paste then add the remaining coconut milk, squash and season with the sugar salt and Fish sauce
+Add the chicken (if using) to seal in the paste then add the remaining coconut milk, squash and season with the sugar salt and Fish sauce

-Cook until chicken is done then garnish with the Thai Basil and sliced chilli.
+Cook until chicken (of using) is done then garnish with the Thai Basil and sliced chilli.

 Chicken (or Tofu) Satay Peanut Sauce